invariantlabs-ai/docs/docs/guardrails/rules.md

 [
     {
         "role": "user",
-        "content": "Send an email to alice@mail.com, and tell her to meet at at Rennweg 107, Zurich" },
+        "content": "Send an email to alice@mail.com, and tell her to meet at Rennweg 107, Zurich" },
     {
         "role": "assistant",